majedali117/psychic-meme/admin-panel-documentation.md

 ### API Endpoint

-The admin panel connects to the TimeTravelers backend API.
+The admin panel connects to the Agentive Buddy backend API.
 To configure the API endpoint:

 1. Open `src/admin/services/api.ts`
 2. Modify the `API_BASE_URL` constant: